Home Appliance Plastic Mold Custom

 YUYAO YUNPENG PLASTIC MOLD CO.,LTD.

-A famous China Hot Runner Mould Manufacturers and medical plastic mould suppliers, with extensive experiences in the production of molds for power tool components and home appliances.
+A famous China Home Appliance Plastic Mould manufacturers and Home Appliance Plastic Mould suppliers, with extensive experiences in the production of molds for power tool components and home appliances.
 We are conveniently located in Yuyao city of Zhejiang province, positioned 1 hour from Ningbo port, 1 hour from Hangzhou airport, and 2.5 hours from both Shanghai Hongqiao and Pudong airports.
-As a leading custom medical plastic mould factory, the foundation of our company is our experienced designers, engineers and technicians.
+As a leading custom Home Appliance Plastic Mould factory, the foundation of our company is our experienced designers, engineers and technicians.
 We offer multiple options for all types of injection molds based on their expected production cycles and the warranties they carry.
 Vigorous quality standards, competitive prices, timely deliveries, and responsive post-sales services form the cornerstone of our business philosophy, which we follow closely in all our operations to ensure strong and confident relationships with our domestic and international clients.

 Contact Us